johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Cleaning up our make reservation page and testing everything
 ### Cleaning up the reservation summary page and improving validation
 ### Searching for availability by Room
+### Providing feedback when searching by room, and connecting to the reservation page